 In addition, we may disclose statistics (with personal identifiers removed) about our customers to reputable third parties primarily for the purpose of assisting us to improve the services we provide and offer.

-As at the date of this policy, we do not disclose personal information to any recipient located outside Australia.
-If we are required to disclose personal information to an overseas recipient, we will comply with our statutory obligations concerning such disclosure.
+As at the date of this policy, we do not disclose personal information to any recipient located outside Australia save that the services provided by IT Providers may involve access to data by service personnel located outside Australia or the storage of data for business continuity, disaster recovery or similar purposes outside Australia.
+If we are required to disclose personal information to any other overseas recipient, we will comply with our statutory obligations concerning such disclosure.

 We may directly market our services to an individual on the basis that the individual would reasonably expect us to do so, where we have already collected the individual’s personal information.
 Where we collect information about an individual from a party other than that individual, we will not use that information to directly market to that individual unless that individual provides us with consent (either express or implied).